DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 - Log into the Keycloak Admin Console
 - Create a dedicated odm realm
-- Manage roles, groups and users
+- Manage roles, groups, and users
 - Set up an application
 - Configure the default Authorization server

 ## Log into the Keycloak Admin Console

-When, it's done,using Openshiftroutes you should be able to access the Keycloak Admin Console using the following URL with the **admin** username and **admin** password:
+Using OpenShift routes, you should be able to access the Keycloak Admin Console through the following URL with the **admin** username and **admin** password:

 ```shell
 KEYCLOAK_URL=https://$(oc get route keycloak --template='{{ .spec.host }}') &&